chrislarabee/autodrive/README.md

 Autodrive is designed to make it as easy as possible to interact with the Google Drive and Sheets APIs via Python.
-It is especially designed to provide as much assisstance as possible through intellisense hints and autocompletion, as well as through thorough type checking and hinting.
+It is especially designed to provide as much assistance as possible when writing code through hints and autocompletion, as well as via thorough type checking and hinting.
 These features are currently optimized for VSCode, which you can download <a href="https://code.visualstudio.com/">here</a>
 if you wish.
 They should also work in other Python IDEs.